Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

-A town full of history and culture, with a charming old town in a breathtaking location, friendly and hospitable people, excellent food, budget-friendly costs, and plenty of interesting and different things to do in the surroundings.
+A town rich in history and culture, with a charming old town in a breathtaking location, friendly and hospitable people, excellent food, affordable prices, and plenty of interesting things to do nearby.

-If you've never considered visiting Bosnia-Herzegovina or were only thinking of a day trip to Mostar from Dubrovnik, read on and get ready to change your plans and day trip to Mostar from Dubrovnik, read until the end and get ready to change your concepts and include a good stop in Mostar on your next visit to Eastern Europe.
+If you’ve never considered visiting Bosnia and Herzegovina, or are only considering a day trip from Dubrovnik, keep reading — you might change your plans.
+Get ready to change your mind and include a proper stop in Mostar on your next visit to Eastern Europe.

 .